More About Philippine Bold Actresses of the 1980’s

 Pepsi Paloma’s story is both tragic and, after all these years, still shrouded in suspicion and mystery.
 Her real name was Belia Smith.
 She was the daughter of Lydia Duenas, a Filipina from Borac, Northern Samar, and Kenneth Smith, an American postal worker who left when Delia and her three sisters were still young.
 She blossomed into a beautiful girl, and at the age of thirteen, Delia’s mother brought her to talent scout Tita Ester, who introduced her to talent manager Rey dela Cruz.
 Dela Cruz changed Delia’s name to Pepsi Paloma, and she became one of his “softdrink beauties” -a trio of bold stars that also included Sarsi Emmanuelle and Cola Nicolas.
 At the age of thirteen, she was given a starring role in her first bold film, Brown Emmanuelle (1981).
 Despite her age, she appeared nude on screen and engaged in softcore straight and lesbian sex.

 In 1982, she stared in two more bold movies: Krus sa bawat punglo and The Victim.
 While promoting one of her movies that year, she met actors Vic Sotto, Joey de Leon and comedian Richie D’Horsie.
-Allegedly the three drugged her in a bar and then gang raped her in a hotel room.
-Pepsi went to the authorities and the accusations made headlines.
+According to a complaint filed by Pepsi, the three drugged her in a bar and then gang raped her in a hotel room.
+She went to the authorities and the accusations made headlines.
 If convicted, Sotto, de Leon and D’Horsie would have faced the death penalty.
 But Senator Tito Sotto, the younger brother of Vic, intervened.
 He went to see Pepsi and allegedly coerced her into signing an affidavit that dropped the rape complaint.
 He did this by “placing a pistol on the table in front of her,” according to an Inquirer reporter who investigated what happened.
+Years later, Pepsi’s friend, former housemate and fellow bold star Coca Nicolas claimed in an interview with Julius Babao that the rape case was a gimmick to make them popular, initialed by that their manager Rey dela Cruz.
+The truth over the rape allegations may never be known.

 Pepsi continued her movie career, starring in number of bold movies over the next few years, including Suicide Mama (1983), Naked Island (1984), Matukso kaya ang anghel?
 (1984), Snake Sisters (1984), and Room 69 (1985).